forestgrape/coronavirus/index.md

 * cell level (intra cellular processes)

 The immune system is classified into two parts an unspecific and a specific part.
-### Unspecific part
+### innate/general immune system
 The unspecific part is the larger part.
 It consists of variety of mechanism:
 * the skin protecting large parts of the body
 * mucus in various parts of the body.

-### Specific part
+### specific/trained immune system
-A set of cells which substances which have been learned to be harmful.
+A collection of immune cells which can target substances which have been learned to be unwanted, where unwanted can mean:
 - foreign substances
 - cells that are considered out of order
 - things recognized as being harmful.
-These are often proteins which can be learned by the specific immune system part.
+These are often specific parts of proteins.

 Host immune system
 The above immune reactions depend both on the personal history of exposure to pathogens and the one, ones the anchestors have been exposed to (genetic adaption)
 * personal history of exposure to antigens and especially antigens similar the Sars-Cov-2 yields memory cells capable of producing targeted antibodies
 * personal and ancestral exposures yields the overall adaption of both the innate and adaptable immune system

 ## basis of cross immune protections
-All form of life share common molecular patterns.
-The more genetically related the forms the more protein patterns they share.
-These common patterns are possible targets to develop cross immune protections either by the immune system or artificial medications.
+All form of life on earth share common molecular patterns.
+The more genetically related the forms, the more genes and corresponding proteins they share.
+These [common patterns](#conserved-patterns) are possible targets to develop cross protections either by the immune system or artificial medications.

-* Functional units of proteins.
-The more fundamental there function is, the more conserved they are.
-* Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to adapt
-* For coronaviruses, the replication mechanism within a cell is well conserved and thus the proteins involved.

-Examples of well conserved proteins for coronaviruses are:
-* RNA viruses need to duplicate their RNA for replication, which requires an RNA-dependent RNA polymerase protein.
-This protein is well conserved [to check, citation coming].
-* The coronavirus RNA is packaged with the help of a nucleocapsid protein, usually denoted by N.

 <!--